Best Electric Guitar Under 500 - Solidbody Guitars

 The Best Electric Guitars under 500 - Pickup Type: Other

-The G2215-90 is part of Gretsch's Streamliner line of affordable electric guitars.
-And as the name implies, cosmetic appointments are streamlined, which is a departure from the usual flamboyant styles of Gretsch guitars.
+The G2215-90 is part of Gretsch’s Streamliner line of affordable electric guitars.
+As the name implies, cosmetic appointments are streamlined, a departure from the usual flamboyant styles of Gretsch guitars.

-The neck is also crafted from nato and bolted on to the body.
+The neck is also crafted from nato and bolted onto the body.
 It has a thin U profile and features a 22-fret fingerboard.
-While the shape is a bit different, it is comfortable and easy to play.
+While the shape is slightly different, it is comfortable and easy to play.

 Wrapping up its features is a compensated wrap-around bridge with ridges that help intonation.